June 28 2023

 What is Google Search Labs?

 Search Labs is a program for people to experiment with early-stage Google Search experiences and share feedback, much like Bing and ChatGPT.
-Those platforms offered trials earlier in the year before making them available to everyone.
+Those platforms offered trials first before making them available to everyone.
 It can respond to queries, make recommendations, and provide conversational results.
+However, that trial period seems to be ending.
+As of May 2024, AI overviews began rolling out to all users in the US along with new Search Lab AI features like multistep reasoning capabilities, planning capabilities, and AI-organized search results.

 A Note on AI-Generated Content

 Bing’s AI search experience has been rolled out to all users using Microsoft’s Edge browser.
-Since the revamp, the search engine gets more than 100 million daily active users each day, a significant uptick in the past few months.
-The experience looks similar to Google Search Labs but also includes a Chatbot tab similar to the ChatGPT experience.
+The experience looks similar to Google Search Labs but also includes a Chatbot tab similar to the ChatGPT experience called Copilot.
 While Bing’s market share has increased, it still has a long way to go before catching up with Google.

 Microsoft announced that OpenAI is using data from Bing to help improve its ChatGPT, allowing the chatbot to provide real-time information to ChatGPT Plus users (paid premium plan).
 This experience includes citations and links to sources.
 Microsoft said it will eventually roll out to users of the free platform, who currently receive data from before September 2021.